bright/new-www/content/blog/examples-of-the-internet-of-things-for-retail-healthcare-and-more-with-case-studies.md

 ## IoT for healthcare

 Healthcare is an industry where IoT can support the prevention of many illnesses, especially cardiovascular diseases which are the [leading cause of death](https://www.who.int/health-topics/cardiovascular-diseases#tab=tab_1) globally.
-As an example of healthcare IoT check out a possible **network of a mobile phone, with a dedicated application, connected to eHealth devices that send data to the app**.
+As an example of healthcare IoT check out a possible **network of a mobile phone, with a dedicated application, connected to eHealth devices** that send data to the app.

 <div class="image"><img src="/images/iot_in_healthcare.png" alt="IoT for healthcare" title="IoT for healthcare"  /> </div>